ShyFoo/Nemesis/README.md

 First, you should follow the instructions in [DATASETS.md](./DATASETS.md) to download datasets.

+Next, you should follow the intructions in [COOP.md](./COOP.md) to install the [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) environment.

-Next, we provide the running scripts in `./scripts`, which allow you to reproduce the results.
+Finally, we provide the running scripts in `./scripts`, which allow you to reproduce the results.

 Make sure you change the path in bash file (`/path/to/dataset`) and run the commands under different paths, including `coop`, `coop_crt` (coop+corruption), `coop_nemesis`, `plot`, `plot_nemesis`.